davideperozzi/smoovy/README.md

 ```

 ### Testing a package
 Packages will be tested with `jest` and `puppeteer`.
-The dist files will be used for testing.
+The sources files will be used for testing.
 ```sh
 npm run test:package <name>
 ```
+> Some packages are still missing tests.
+These will be excluded from the code coverage completely.

 ### Serving a package demo
 The demo will be served and bundled with `parcel`.
 Every demo must have a `index.html` file.